TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 |**AWS EMR**| MySQL | 	mysql-connector-java-5.1.12.jar|
 |**Cloudera**|MySQL|	mysql-connector-java-5.1.48.jar|

-## Accessing Hive Tables from SnappyData Cluster
+## Accessing Hive Tables from TIBCO ComputeDB Cluster
-After configuring the settings to connect the SnappyData cluster to an external Metastore, set the property **spark.sql.catalogImplementation = hive**.
+After configuring the settings to connect the TIBCO ComputeDB cluster to an external Metastore, set the property **spark.sql.catalogImplementation = hive**.
 You can set this property only at the session-level.
-After setting this property, you can run queries on the Hive table, perform the join operations between Hive and SnappyData native tables, perform the join operations between Hive tables.
+After setting this property, you can run queries on the Hive table, perform the join operations between Hive and TIBCO ComputeDB native tables, perform the join operations between Hive tables.

 If you set the property **spark.sql.catalogImplementation = in-memory**, you cannot access the Hive tables.
-SnappyData acts as the execution engine for Hive table query execution.
+TIBCO ComputeDB acts as the execution engine for Hive table query execution.
 You can refer the following examples to access and query the Hive tables:

 *	To point to the external Hive catalog from the snappy session, set the following property.
 This can be set only at session level and not at global level.

         	snappy-sql> set spark.sql.catalogImplementation=hive;

-*	To point to SnappyData internal catalog from the snappy session.
+*	To point to TIBCO ComputeDB internal catalog from the snappy session.

         	snappy-sql> set spark.sql.catalogImplementation=in-memory;